AgoraIO-Community/ContentContributorGuides/Content-Topics.md

 ### Hand gesture recognition during video call
 (Speaker can physically raise hand in the video call.
 Other speakers will see a notification)
 - Web
 - Android
 - iOS
 - other platforms available

-### Broadcast: host and audience role swtich
+### Broadcast: host and audience role switch
 (Audience can request to speak.
 Host can approve to promote the audience to speak)
 - Web (Community-Pending)
 - Android
 - React
 - React native
 - iOS
+- Flutter
 - other platforms available

 ### Muted microphone reminder